ethanpil/dyndns-cpanel/README.md

 #dyndns-cpanel

-Dynamic DNS update script for CPanel accounts with DYNDNS.com API
+Dynamic DNS update script for CPanel accounts using DYNDNS.com API

 Based on the hard work of Mitchel Haan: